 - Ability to leverage the power of Post-its and Sharpies to bring creative thinking and collaboration to light

 - Evident skill in managing multiple teams of learners toward positive outcomes and to “work the room”

 - Proven ability to communicate clearly, perform at a high level under pressure, and work efficiently as both a team member and as an individual

-– Effective planning and organizational skills, ability to incorporate others’ needs into planning up front and throughout a process or project
+- Effective planning and organizational skills, ability to incorporate the needs of others into planning up front and throughout a process or project

 - Willingness and enthusiasm for doing whatever it takes to ensure the highest quality program implementation for HFLI, aligned schools and community partners

 - Willingness to share French fries with teammates

 - Desire to support the vision and mission of HFLI and Henry Ford Academies

 - Ability and desire to travel when needed (via car and plane)

 Competitive Compensation Package that includes comprehensive, competitive benefits (health, dental, vision, FSA, short/long term disability, 403b match, flexible work schedule.
 Salary range is $42,000 to $50,000, commensurate with experience.